 Other types of Labradoodles, whether first-generation Labrador and Poodle blends or F1 Labradoodles bred back to Poodles (F1B), cannot be considered as an Aussie Labradoodle.
 They don’t have the decades-long ancestry of the other three or four breeds.

 The Labradoodle Association of Australia Inc. (LAA) was formed to provide guidelines on breeding to support Labradoodle owners and devotees worldwide.
 The Australian Labradoodle is produced in Australia with the goal of creating a purebred dog recognized by the LAA and the International Australian Labradoodle Association, Inc.

-The strict guidelines of the “Breed Standard of the Australian Labradoodle” outlines the key elements such as general appearance, size, coat, body ratio, and acceptable color combinations.
+The strict guidelines of the “Breed Standard of the Australian Labradoodle” outline the key elements such as general appearance, size, wool coat, fleece coats, body ratio, and acceptable color combinations.
 To quote: